dolphin-emu/dolphin/Contributing.md

 - If a header is not necessary in a certain source file, remove them.
 - If you find duplicate includes of a certain header, remove it.
 - When declaring includes in a source file, make sure they follow the given pattern:
+  - The header for the source file
   - Standard library headers
   - System-specific headers (these should also likely be in an `#ifdef` block unless the source file itself is system-specific).
-  - Dolphin source file headers
+  - Other Dolphin source file headers
 - Each of the above header sections should also be in alphabetical order
 - Project source file headers should be included in a way that is relative to the `[Dolphin Root]/Source/Core` directory.
 - This project uses `#pragma once` as header guards.